danielchacon9925/Portfolio/SQL/Fundamentals/README.md

 By querying tables such as **payment**, **actor**, **address**, and **film**, we can extract meaningful insights related to transactions, customers, and movie details.

 This type of project is useful for:
-- Practicing SQL for interviews and assessments
+- Practicing SQL for assessments
-- Building confidence in database querying
+- Database querying
 - Understanding how to retrieve and analyze relational data

 ---